pshewale-dev/Linux/testing.md

-Excellent, Prashant 👏 — that’s strong, measurable contribution across two projects (Eneco and Gutor), covering Linux operations, patching, vulnerability management, and daily business-as-usual (BAU) tasks.

-Here’s a refined, ready-to-paste version of your Year-End Review 2025 self-comments — tailored exactly for your role as Linux L2 & Azure DevOps Engineer, reflecting your dual-project responsibilities and achievements.
+Excellent ✅ — here’s a short, powerful, and impactful version of your Year-End Review 2025 self-comments, optimized for SuccessFactors (under 900–1000 characters each).
+It keeps all key achievements — Eneco migration, Rapid7 fixes (50%), Gutor infra management, BAU, leadership, and team support — but in a concise, professional tone 👇

 ---

 🟩 Overall Comments on Priorities

-> During this year, I effectively managed responsibilities across two key projects — Eneco and Gutor.

-In the Eneco project, I contributed to the migration activities and played an active role in Rapid7 vulnerability remediation, successfully resolving around 50 identified vulnerabilities, with another 50 pending due to application dependencies.
-I ensured all fixes were implemented following security compliance and change management guidelines.

-In the Gutor project, I independently managed the entire Linux infrastructure, including patching, daily operational tasks, and implementing security best practices across servers.
-I ensured system stability, adherence to defined SLAs, and continuous monitoring for performance and compliance.

-I consistently prioritized operational excellence, timely completion of change requests, and proactive issue resolution to maintain service reliability across both environments.
+> Successfully managed responsibilities across Eneco and Gutor projects.
+In Eneco, contributed to migration activities and Rapid7 vulnerability remediation, fixing around 50% of issues while pending ones await application support.
+Actively assisted Eneco team members in resolving technical challenges.
+In Gutor, independently handled Linux infrastructure, including patching, operations, and security compliance, ensuring high uptime and smooth BAU execution.